 What Is Soy Allergy?

-Soy allergy is more common in infants and young children than in older children.
-Most children eventually outgrow their allergy to soy, although some individuals remain allergic to soy throughout their lives.
+Soy allergy is more common in infants and young children than in older children and approximately 0.4% of infants in the U.S. have soy allergy.1 Most children eventually outgrow their allergy to soy, although some individuals remain allergic to soy throughout their lives.

 About 0.4 percent of children are allergic to soy.

 Get to know this document, the cornerstone of personalized treatment for anyone with a food allergy.